 As readers ponder the findings on advisor job responsibilities, they will notice the many hats worn by advisors: Of the 21 possible categories, 19 job responsibilities were reported by least 1 out of 5 respondents from 2-year institutions, and 16 job responsibilities were reported by 1 out of 5 respondents from 4-year institutions.
 We suggest the following questions to illustrate important points that will help advisors shape the future of the profession in the 21st century:

-- Does the mission of academic advising coincide with the institution's mission and vision statement?
+- Does the mission of academic advising coincide with the institution’s mission and vision statements?
 Is the advising mission statement current or does it need to be updated?

 - Is academic advising strongly supported on campus, regardless of where it is located?
 Is good advising valued and rewarded?